futurice/field-ops-guide/README.md

 ### Team

-The content was compiled and written by Miro Nieminen, Antti Partanen, Sakari Hyöty and Mike Arvela.
+The content was compiled and written by [Miro Nieminen](https://github.com/miro), Antti Partanen, [Sakari Hyöty](https://github.com/shyoty) and [Mike Arvela](https://github.com/mieky).

 The first pilot print (2018-10) was compiled by Mike and ordered from bookblock.com by Ella Eiranto.
 Ella also did all the hard design work for getting it to look superb!

-Also thanks for the support to Jari Suksi, Kalle Aaltonen, Kari-Pekka Koljonen, Riku Valtasola & Osmo Haapaniemi.
+Also thanks for the support to Kalle Aaltonen, Kari-Pekka Koljonen, Jari Suksi, Riku Valtasola & Osmo Haapaniemi.

 ## How to order